 Description

-Aria Carter, a 19-year-old breast cancer survivor, went to UAMS Health after noticing an unusual symptom – a bump in her breast accompanied by a burning sensation.
-Dr. Daniela Ochoa, a breast oncology surgeon at UAMS, treated Aria for what turned out to be a malignant tumor, which is rare for a woman in her age group.
-Aria has completed her treatment and living a full, cancer-free life.
+Aria Carter, a 19-year-old breast cancer survivor, went to UAMS Health after noticing an unusual symptom — a bump in her breast accompanied by a burning sensation.
+Dr. Daniela Ochoa, a breast oncology surgeon at UAMS Health, treated Aria for a malignant tumor, which is rare for someone her age.
+Aria has completed her treatment and is now living a full, cancer-free life.
 “You’ve got to take care of you.
-And at the end of the day, you only have yourself. ” Aria says.
+And at the end of the day, you only have yourself,” Aria says.

 Video Player